bretton/minio-incinerator/README.md

 # Introduction
 `minio-incinerator` (aka `mininc`) borrows heavily from [potman](https://github.com/bsdpot/potman), `clusterfurnace` and `cephsmelter` to build a virtualbox minio cluster .

 Do not run in production!
-This is a testing environment to show minio running on FreeBSD, with Consul and the Beast-of-Argh monitoring solution alongside.
+This is a testing environment to show minio running on FreeBSD, with Consul, and the Beast-of-Argh monitoring solution alongside.

 # Outline
 This will bring up 4 minio servers, configured for erasure coding, with a web interface: